carbon-ahs/django_flutter_ecom/backend/README.md

 - README file to help you get started.

 ## Setup Instructions
-1. Clone this repository: `git clone https://github.com/carbon-ahs/django_placeholderProject.git`
+1. Clone this repository
-2. Navigate to the project directory: `cd django_placeholderProject`
+2. Navigate to the project directory: `cd backend`
 3. Create a virtual environment: `python -m venv .venv`
 4. Activate the virtual environment:
    - On Windows: `.\.venv\Scripts\activate`